-Recasting the current provisions in the negative would significantly increase the regulatory burden on participants and could also raise the possibility that a generator may be found to have breached the good faith requirement because it failed to keep satisfactory records and to provide them to any proceeding, despite the fact that it may have actually had a genuine intention to honour its bid.
+Recasting the current provisions in the negative would significantly increase the regulatory burden on participants and could also raise the possibility that a generator may be found to have breached the good faith requirement because it failed to keep satisfactory records and to provide them to any proceeding, despite the fact that it may have actually had a genuine intention to honour its offer.

 The Commission considers that the proposal to only permit rebids on the basis of objective changes in market circumstances would be likely to reduce the efficiency of market outcomes.
 It is not the change in market conditions that triggers generators to adjust their position but rather the change in their expectations (and their expectations of other generators' expectations).
 As such, a rebid based on an expectation that does not eventuate may be equally as valid in arriving at an efficient outcome as a rebid based on an objectively observable change in market conditions.
+Efficient prices are revealed through the iterative process of bidding and rebidding, as participants adjust their price and volume offers in light of evolving information on their own market position and that of their competitors.
+In a competitive market, this price discovery process should lead to optimal market outcomes.

-The Commission welcomes submissions on this draft determination, including the more preferable draft rule, by 11 June 2015.
+The Commission welcomes submissions on this second draft determination, including the more preferable draft rule, by 29 October 2015.